adam-singer/bench/README.md

 currently not supported by dart2js.
 - Bench must be run in the same isolate as the benchmark functions; remote invocations of a benchmark function may not make sense, but could be supported.
+This would be of particular interest to support a command line utility.